singh-man/books/crackingTheCoding/16_moderate.md

 - Each time we see a number, it gets pushed onto numberStack.
 - Operators get pushed onto operatorStack-as long as the operator has higher priority than the current top of the stack.
 If priority(currentOperator) <= priority(operatorStack. top()), then we "collapse" the top of the stacks:
   - Collapsing:  pop two elements off numberStack, pop an operator off operatorStack, apply the operator, and push the result onto numberStack.
-  - Priority: addition  and subtraction have equal priority, which is lower than the priority of multipli­cation and division (also equal priority).
+  - Priority: addition  and subtraction have equal priority, which is lower than the priority of multiplication and division (also equal priority).

 This collapsing continues until the above inequality is broken, at which point currentOperator is pushed onto operatorStack.